This BBQ chicken breast in the air fryer is one of the easiest ways to get that barbecue flavor without using a grill.

 Instructions

-- Place the chicken breasts in the air fryer basket and cook to 380ºF for 15 minutes, turning halfway through.
+- Place the chicken breasts in the air fryer basket in a single layer.
+Air fry at 380°F for 15 minutes, turning halfway through.

 Notes